ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/HOWTO Install and Configure a Shibboleth IdP v4.x on CentOS with Apache2 + Jetty9.md

 5. Confirm that the script will be run daily with (you should see your script in the command output):
    * `sudo run-parts --test /etc/cron.daily`

-6. Add the following properties to `idp.properties` if you need to set different values than defaults:
+6. (OPTIONAL) Add the following properties to `conf/idp.properties` if you need to set different values than defaults:
    * `idp.sealer._count` - Number of earlier keys to keep (default 30)
    * `idp.sealer._sync_hosts` - Space separated list of hosts to scp the sealer files to (default generate locally)